biopragmatics/bioregistry/exports/contexts/README.md

 - Each context must list its maintainers along with their current GitHub, email, and ORCID.
 - Changes to contexts must always be made via pull requests.
+- Changes must pass all CI tests to be considered for acceptance.
+These tests can be updated at the discretion of the Bioregistry Core Development Team.
 - Changes can only be accepted and merged with the public consent of at least one of the maintainers on either the issue motivating the change or pull request substantiating it.